AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Yes, that is correct.
 Herodotus was a Greek historian who lived from 484 to 425 BC.
 He is known for writing a history of the Persian Wars, a series of wars between the Greeks and the Persians from 499 to 449 BC.

-Herodotus’ history is the first known work of history to be written in the Greek language.
-It is also the first known work of history to be based on interviews with eyewitnesses.
+Herodotus’ History is the first known work of Greek history.
+It is also the first known historical work based on interviews with eyewitnesses.
 Herodotus traveled extensively throughout the Mediterranean world, interviewing people from all walks of life about their experiences of the Persian Wars.

-Herodotus’ history is a valuable source of information about the Persian Wars.
-It is also a work of literature, and Herodotus is considered one of the founding fathers of history writing.
+Herodotus’ history is a valuable source on the Persian Wars.
+It is also a literary work, and Herodotus is considered one of the founding fathers of historical writing.

 Here are some of the key contributions that Herodotus made to the field of history: